-In this post, STEM community college student Elinore Alms leads you through important considerations about how to assess your interests and goals in order to find the best academic and professional fit for your future.
+Are you ready for college?
+In this post, STEM community college student Elinore Alms leads you through important considerations about how to assess your interests and goals.
+This will help you find the best academic and professional fit for your future.
 It can be easy to get so caught up thinking about college that you forget to really stop and assess your strengths, weaknesses, and current goals.
 This post will help you ensure you’re making strategic decisions that set you up for success from the get-go.

 Major and Career Considerations for your Person-centered Plan

 Every prospective college student takes some time to reflect on their readiness before finally starting school.
 Most students are already thinking about what major they plan on declaring (usually no later than junior year in college).
 This can be a real dilemma–college-age teens usually don’t have enough experience to be passionate about a particular subject.
 Some people find that it’s easier to examine with a top-down approach.
 First, we will introduce strategies for building a support system, and then go into considerations for occupational goals.
 After answering these questions for yourself, do you think you’re suited to college, trade school, or another path?
 Is there a major or career type that sticks out to you?
 Do you have enough support?
 Are you going to need to connect with new people?
 These are all good thoughts to bring up to your parents and school counselors.

 Robust support systems provide care and assistance to all types of people every day.
 Without our social systems, we would be unable to perform the complex tasks required to keep the world powered and people satiated.
 No teen could go to college if we did not first find several construction workers to build a room, several teachers to guide students, several authors to assemble complex and thoughtful textbooks, and so on.